Kiirani/kiirani.github.com/_posts/2013-07-07-internet-hell.md

 I hop onto windows 7 and try to connect to the network from there.

 I get into negotiations with the router and...
-Actually no, to its credit the windows drivers for the wireless card managed to create some form of nonfunctioning unidentifiable connection monster for windows to claim that I was connected to...
+Actually no, to its credit the windows drivers for the wireless card managed to create **some form of nonfunctioning unidentifiable connection monster** for windows to claim that I was connected to...
 I suppose that's a better fail case than half the machine freezing up and dying.

-By this point I've decided that my little USB wireless adapter has been damaged in the 10 minutes of transit and is malfunctioning.
+By this point I've decided that my little USB wireless adapter has been damaged in the 10 minutes of transit and is malfunctioning at a hardware level....

 It's sleep time, so I'll research a new one in the morning.

 ### Internet Hell: Problem 3 ###

 Hopped out of bed this morning and straight onto my laptop to see what I can get in the market of USB wifi dongles, in person, on a Sunday afternoon.
+In New Zealand.
+Heh.

-Every couple of minutes, had my connection to the router die on me.
-Die on me as in, the laptop still thinks I'm connected, the router's still taking new connections, but **nothing works anymore**
+Now my connection to the router is dying on me every couple of minutes.

+Dying on me as in, the laptop still thinks I'm connected, the router's still taking new connections, but **nothing works anymore.**

 Okay so this one was just [interference from another local wireless network](http://unix.stackexchange.com/a/38145).
 Changed channel, everything's fine.

 ### Internet Hell: Problem 4 ###

-> Hysterical Laughter
+*Hysterical Laughter*

-I went down to pbetch and picked up another asus wifi dongle.
+I went down to pbtech and picked up another asus wifi dongle.

-I don't know why I got another one of these; the one that just broke is a usb-n13, and the drivers for it [cause kernel panics](https://bbs.archlinux.org/viewtopic.php?pid=1124701) in kernel > 3.3
+I don't know why I got another one of these; **the one that just broke is an asus usb-n13, and the drivers for it [cause kernel panics](https://bbs.archlinux.org/viewtopic.php?pid=1124701) in kernels > 3.3**

 I think I'm just a sucker for wireless cards that come with a linux driver on a disc in the box, so I don't have to run a twenty metre cable to the box to download drivers.